Armadill0/harbour-tasklist/README.md

 - future translations will be managed via Transifex: https://www.transifex.com/projects/p/tasklist/
     - Feel free to request new languages or complete existing ones there. :-)
     - If you don't want to create a new account there, you can Login via Github, LinkedIn, Google, Facebook or Twitter.
 I hope this fits all your needs.
+    - Every contributor will be mentioned in the About page!

 - ~~new languages tutorial:~~
     - ~~download the plain language file: https://github.com/Armadill0/harbour-tasklist/raw/master/localization-sources/harbour-tasklist_plain.ts~~